gaphor/app-notification-demo/README.md

-# Gtk in-app notification demo
+# GTK in-app notification demo

 This repo contains a small demo _in-app notifications_ for [GTK](https://gtk.org).
 In-app notifications [are part of GTK](https://developer.gnome.org/hig/stable/in-app-notifications.html.en), but there's no special widget.
 Instead it can be created by combining existing widgets and applying style classes.